CMSgov/beneficiary-fhir-data/README.md

     mvn -Dits.db.url="jdbc:postgresql://localhost:5432/fhirdb?user=bfd&password=InsecureLocalDev" --projects bfd-server-war package dependency:copy antrun:run org.codehaus.mojo:exec-maven-plugin:exec@server-stop
     ```

-### Adding Reference to AWS Code Artifactory
+### Adding Reference to AWS Code Artifact
-1. In your bash_profile or your preferred shell script: add the following line to export a CodeArtifact authorization token for authorization to your repository from your preferred shell (token expires in 12 hours or you will experience a 401 unauthorized error from AWS Code Artifactory).
+1. In your bash_profile or your preferred shell script: add the following line to export a CodeArtifact authorization token for authorization to your repository from your preferred shell (token expires in 12 hours or you will experience a 401 unauthorized error from AWS Code Artifact).
 Replace {aws account id goes here} with the aws account id

 '''sh
 export CODEARTIFACT_AUTH_TOKEN=`aws codeartifact get-authorization-token --domain bfd-mgmt --domain-owner {aws account id goes here} --query authorizationToken --output text`